 Interactions with Foreign Colleagues

-As noted above, you are free to openly discuss any published or publicly available information or information generated as the result of Fundamental Research as long as the recipient is not a sanctioned, blocked, or specially designated entity.
+As noted above, you are free to openly discuss any published or publicly available information or information generated as the result of Fundamental Research as long as the recipient is not a sanctioned, blocked, or specially designated party.

 Any University research activity done outside the U.S. may not qualify for the Fundamental Research Exclusion.
 Before disclosing or sharing information or data resulting from international field work it is important to ensure that the information is not export restricted.